tpbailey/CS-151-Project-Faculty-Office-Hours-Manager/ReadMe.txt

 Who did what:
 1.Thel Nu Zaw - created editing feature to edit the selected office hour and save the info to csv 2.Tanequa Bailey - populated product with 10 “Office Hours Schedule” for at least 4 different students;
-organized classes into MVC; did ReadMe.tx
+organized classes into MVC; did ReadMe.txt
 3.Sanya Mandhyan - implemented polymorphism
 4.Natalie Tran - fixed reason and comment column issues; cleaned project folder and zipped Any other instruction that users need to know: